Guide Drink

 • 2

-Founded by Emma Nguyen in 2011, I Love Pho has a special focus on bringing a specific Vietnamese dining experience to Sydney.
-Decked out with a bamboo-themed interior, the dining room captures the essence of the frantic hustle and bustle of Vietnamese street dining.
-The service here is classy and casual, and it’s the kind of place you’ll be returning to again and again after discovering it.
+Founded by Emma Nguyen in 2011, I Love Pho features a bamboo-themed interior that captures the hustle and bustle of Vietnamese street dining.
+The service here is warm and casual, and it’s the kind of place you’ll be returning to again and again.

 As the name suggests, pho is the star of the show.
 Following a traditional recipe from Hanoi and cooked for 24 hours, this steaming broth is available in several different flavours, including vegetable, pork chop, wagyu beef and chicken breast.
-It’s some of the top pho in Sydney — best paired with some BYO wine and beer.
+It’s among the best pho in Sydney — best paired with BYO wine and beer.

 Read more